Is a DUI a felony or a misdemeanor?

 A DUI can only be a felony if one of two things exists:

-- A DUI with an accident that causes “great bodily injury” to another; OR
+- A DUI with an accident that causes “great bodily injury” to another, or death; OR

 - A DUI with three or more priors (so, a fourth time DUI or higher).